corpnewt/CorpBot.py/README.md

 	   └─ List raw markdown of all links in the link list.
 	  $rawparts [member]
 	   └─ Retrieve the raw markdown for a member's parts list.
 DEPRECATED - Use rawhw i...
+	  $rawtag [name]
+	   └─ Retrieve a tag's raw markdown from the tag list.
+	  $rawtags
+	   └─ List raw markdown of all tags in the tag list.
 	  $removehack [name]
 	   └─ Remove a hack from the hack list.
 	  $removelink [name]
 	   └─ Remove a link from the link list.
+	  $removetag [name]
+	   └─ Remove a tag from the tag list.
 	  $setparts [parts]
 	   └─ Set your own parts - can be a url, formatted text, or nothing to clear.
 DEPRE...
+	  $tag [name]
+	   └─ Retrieve a tag from the tag list.
+	  $taginfo [name]
+	   └─ Displays info about a tag from the tag list.
+	  $tagrole
+	   └─ Lists the required role to add tags.
+	  $tags
+	   └─ List all tag in the tag list.

 ## MadLibs
 ####	MadLibs Cog (1 command) - MadLibs.py Extension: